jaydeegbobeh/Devops-Bootcamp/Vagrant/README.md

 - Why is it needed?
 What are we planning to develop?
 - The team
-- Standardised: we selected the same Linux box close to production
+- Standardized: we selected the same Linux box close to production
 - Robust
 - Automate tasks (provisioning)
 - Portable: VM, Container (push to DockerHub)